pelevesque/MIDI-Make/README.md

 The vol_note-off value is from 0 to 127.
 The default is 0.

-A volume for a note-off seems weird, but it can change the sound on certain instruments like an organ on which notes can be depressed at different speeds.
+Note: A volume for a note-off seems weird, but it can change the sound on certain instruments like an organ on which notes can be depressed at different speeds.

 ```raku
     # Set on instantiation.